fabiofurini/Maximizing-submodular-utility-functions/READ_ME_PARAMETERS.txt

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***Parameter 14: ''cardinality''

-it is the RHS value of the cardinality constraint (0 for the other type of constraints)
+it is the RHS value of the cardinality constraint (0 for the other types of constraints)

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***Parameter 15: ''conflict_perc''

-it determines the probability of having a conflict between pairs of meta items (for each conflict the code adds to the models a conflict constraints)
+it determines the probability of having a conflict between pairs of meta items (for each conflict, the code adds to the models a conflict constraints)

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***Parameters 16 and 17: ''value_a'' and ''distribute_a''

-it determines the value of the a_{ij} (or its upper bound).
+it determines the value of the objective function coefficients a_{ij} (or its upper bound).
 It works combined with parameter 17.
-In case distribute_a is set to 0 then it works as before, i.e., it sets a_{ij} to value_a in all the scenarios in which the item is present according to the parameter on the probability of an item being in a scenario.
-Instead if distribute_a is set to 1, a_{ij} is randomly chosen in the interval [1,value_a] and integer.
-Clearly the probability of an item being in a scenario also set to zero some of the a_{ij}.
+In case distribute_a is set to 0, then it sets a_{ij} to ''value_a'' in all scenarios in which the item is present (according to the parameter on the probability of an item being in a scenario).
+Instead,  if ''distribute_a'' is set to 1, a_{ij} is randomly chosen in the interval [1,value_a] and integer (or always to 0 accordiing to the probability of an item being in a scenario).

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////